alexanderjschmidt/HeroesJourney/planning/modlib_migration.md

 - Mods now use only the modlib DSLs and interfaces for Item and ItemSubType, but always get the real core implementation at runtime.
 - The architecture is clean, modular, and ready for future Registrable migrations using the same pattern.
 - **Item and ItemSubType have been fully migrated and tested.**

+---

+## 📝 Reference: Buff Migration Example

+This section documents the concrete steps taken to migrate the Buff Registrable to the new modlib/core separation.
+Use this as a template for future Registrable migrations.

+### 1. Define Interface and DSL in modlib (Kotlin)
+- Created `IBuff` interface in `modlib`, exposing only mod-facing properties and methods.
+- Created `BuffDSL` interface, singleton provider, and top-level DSL function (`buff`).
+- Used the existing `IAttributes` and `attributes` DSL for buff attributes.

+### 2. Implement the DSL in core
+- Implemented `BuffDSLImpl` in `core/mods`, returning real core `Buff` objects and handling type conversions.
+- Registered the provider in `setupModlibDSLs`.

+### 3. Update mod scripts to use the new DSL
+- Updated all mod scripts to use `buff` from `modlib`, passing IDs and using the new attributes DSL.

+### 4. Result
+- Mods now use only the modlib DSL and interface for Buff, but always get the real core implementation at runtime.
+- The architecture is clean, modular, and ready for future Registrable migrations using the same pattern.
+- **Buff has been fully migrated and tested.**